AdamProvost/TheCommunity_ABED/Test Code/README.txt

 		- different implementations/solutions can be found here

-		- various files for comparison & revisions live here
+		- various files for comparisons & revisions live here

-		- preperation area for necessary python to arduino conversions
+		- preparation area for necessary python to arduino conversions